pawan-gaur/repository-activity-tracker/README.md

 - **Pagination**: Repository listing follows `Link` header RFC5988; we parse `rel="next"` to traverse pages until exhausted.
 The pagination is implemented at the repository level, not commits.
 - **Commits**: We request `per_page=limit` and slice to `limit`.
 (Max 100 per GitHub API.)
 - **Users vs Orgs**: We first call `/users/{username}/repos`; if nothing is returned we try `/orgs/{username}/repos`.
-- **Rate limits**: If GitHub returns 403/429 we surface `429` to callers with helpful metadata; CLI prints a friendly message.
+- **Rate limits**: If GitHub returns 403/429 we surface `429` to callers with helpful metadata.
 - **Extensibility**: Client/Service/Controller layers allow swapping in other connectors with the same shape.
 - **Asynchronous Processing**: Repository commits are fetched concurrently for improved performance.
 - **Custom Pagination**: Implemented without Spring Data dependencies for lightweight deployment.
+- **Validation**: Comprehensive input validation with proper error responses.

 ## Project Layout
 ```